Transform Your Vocal Into Something Completely Different

 The Interface

 As you can see from the picture above, MCharacter has a set of standard controls at the top of the interface.
-Dry and Gain parameters are followed by Levels, Synthesis and Notes knobs and those are the core of this effect.
+Levels, Synthesis, and Notes knobs follow dry and Gain parameters, and those are the core of this effect.
 Therefore, we need to explain them in detail.

 Levels